smartSenseSolutions/ssi-polygon-id/alchemy.readme.md

 1. From the Alchemy Dashboard, select the project for which you want to obtain the Mumbai Testnet RPC URL.

-2. If you don't have a project yet, go to [Application Page](https://dashboard.alchemy.com/apps) create one by clicking on the "Create Project" button.
+2. If you don't have a project yet, go to [Application Page](https://dashboard.alchemy.com/apps) create one by clicking on the "Create new App" button.
  <p>
      <img src="./imgs/alchemy.png" alt="Alchmey" width="800">
  </p>